-The staff are aware that some children may be feeling anxious or even frightened about being at school and that it will all seem strange to them.
-We are doing our absolute best to help your children settle into their routines as gently as possible, with lots of Thrive and other social and emotional activities to boost their confidence and happiness.
-Please let us know if you would like any help or reassurance and we will do our best to assist.
+The staff are aware that some children may be feeling anxious or even frightened about being at school and that it will all seem strange to them, especially with so few peers with them.
+We are doing our absolute best to help your children settle into their routines as gently as possible, using Thrive and SEMH support strategies.

 Frequently asked questions

 Below is a list of the most frequently asked questions and their answers, in accordance with government guidance.
 Please do not hesitate to contact us if you have any other questions.